HIV vs. AIDS FAQ

 HIV & AIDS are the same virus, but at different stages.
 AIDS, acquired immunodeficiency syndrome, is the most severe phase of the HIV infection.
 People with AIDS get an increasing number of severe illnesses because of their compromised immune systems.

 Without treatment, people with an AIDS diagnosis will have shorter life spans because of their susceptibility to infection.
 A person with an AIDS diagnosis is living with HIV, but with significantly less CD4 cells.

-You cannot get HIV from a mosquitos or saliva—the virus can only be transmitted through an exchange of bodily fluids between a person who has HIV and a person who does not have HIV.
+You cannot get HIV from mosquitos or saliva—the virus can only be transmitted through an exchange of bodily fluids between a person who has HIV and a person who does not have HIV.
 Those bodily fluids include blood, semen, pre-seminal fluid, rectal fluids, vaginal fluids, and breast milk.

 These fluids must come in contact with a mucous membrane or damaged tissue or be directly injected into the bloodstream (from a needle or syringe) for transmission to occur.
-In fact, HIV can live in a used needle up to 42 days depending on temperature and other factors.
+In fact, HIV can live in a used needle for up to 42 days depending on temperature and other factors.

 The only way to absolutely know if you have HIV is to get tested.
 Knowing your status is important because it helps you make healthy decisions to prevent getting or transmitting HIV.